rabengraph/bb-wp-api/README.md

 Set up a backbone model:

-    WordpressPage = belT.Backbone.Model.extend({
+	// belT is a micro framework to implement the wordpress api functionality WordpressPage = belT.Backbone.Model.extend({

     	// sent to the server to identify the api instance and api handler